 New terms are often used when a new technology is in its infancy or is rapidly evolving.
 The requirements for clarity and precision must be balanced with the limitations of the language and the science.
 If the claims, read in light of the specification, reasonably apprise those skilled in the art both of the utilization and scope of the invention, and if the language is as precise as the subject matter permits, the statute (35 U.S.C.
+112(b) or pre-AIA 35 U.S.C.
 112, second paragraph) demands no more.
 Shatterproof Glass Corp. v.
 Libbey Owens Ford Co., 758 F.2d 613, 225 USPQ 634 (Fed.
 Cir.
 1985) (interpretation of “freely supporting” in method claims directed to treatment of a glass sheet); Hybritech, Inc. v.
 Monoclonal Antibodies, Inc., 802 F.2d 1367, 231 USPQ 81 (Fed.
 Cir.
 1986) (interpretation of a limitation specifying a numerical value for antibody affinity where the method of calculation was known in the art at the time of filing to be imprecise).
 This does not mean that the examiner must accept the best effort of applicant.
-If the proposed language is not considered as precise as the subject matter permits, the examiner should provide reasons to support the conclusion of indefiniteness and is encouraged to suggest alternatives that are free from objection.
+If the language is not considered as precise as the subject matter permits, the examiner should provide reasons to support the conclusion of indefiniteness and is encouraged to suggest alternatives that would not be subject to rejection.

 III.
 TERMS USED CONTRARY TO THEIR ORDINARY MEANING MUST BE CLEARLY REDEFINED IN THE WRITTEN DESCRIPTION